 #5 – Auditors Change

-A change in the auditing company is another thing mentioned in the proxy statement.
-It will provide the reason for the switch from one auditing company to another which can be due to the disagreement on accounting or maybe because of the legal changes.
+Another thing mentioned in the proxy statement is a change in the auditing company.
+It will provide the reason for switching from one auditing company to another, which can be due to the disagreement on accounting or maybe because of the legal changes.

-- If the company gives too much disclosure or divert from the core purpose then it could lead to overloading of the information to the shareholders.
+- If the company gives too much disclosure or diverts from the core purpose, it could overload the information to the shareholders.

-This has been a guide to what is Proxy Statement and its definition.
-Here we why it is important to shareholders along with practical examples, advantages, and disadvantages.
+This has been a guide to what is Proxy Statement.
+Here we explain Proxy Statement’s examples, advantages, and disadvantages in detail.
 You can learn more about accounting from the following articles –